hugoledoux/msc_geomatics_thesis_typst/README.md

 ### Drawing figures

 The main drawback of Typst at the moment is that figures can only be in SVG and/or PNG...
-If you use PDF figures in your everyday life (like me), you'll need to convert them to SVG (if you drag a PDF figure to the web-application it automatically convert it).
+If you use PDF figures in your everyday life (like me), you'll need to convert them to SVG (if you drag a PDF figure to the web-application it automatically converts it).

 There is also a new package to use PDF directly (https://github.com/frozolotl/muchpdf) but I don't know its status.